 Sellers will typically give the buyer a certain time limit to sign the contract so as to not waste time with an uncommitted buyer.

 When markets are really strong, sellers have been known to send out contracts to multiple buyers to encourage even more competition.
-However, this method may be deemed unprofessional in some circles.
+However, this method may be deemed unprofessional in some circles, even in the most heated seller’s market.

 Your real estate attorney will guide you the rest of the way through the NYC closing process, so make sure you ask plenty of questions as the contract is being drafted and negotiated.